Aksay17/Python-Chess-AI/README.md

 ## Usage

-- Make moves by entering the starting and ending positions of the chess pieces using the standard algebraic notation (e.g., "e2 e4").
 - The computer player will make its moves based on the selected AI algorithms.
 - Continue playing until the game is completed, and the winner is determined.